Apple Pie

 There are so many delicious ways to use apples!
 Here are some ideas:

-- Make a batch of Crock Pot Applesauce
+- Make a batch of Crock Pot Applesauce!

-- My Snickers Caramel Apple Salad is always a hit at potlucks and parties
+- My Snickers Caramel Apple Salad is always a hit at potlucks and parties.

 - Apples make great dessert bars!
-My family loves Apple Bars with Caramel Frosting and Caramel Apple Cheesecake Bars
+My family loves Apple Bars with Caramel Frosting and Caramel Apple Cheesecake Bars.

-- Use your apples to make homemade crisps like my Apple Cranberry Crisp or Apple Pear Crisp
+- Use your apples to make homemade crisps like my Apple Cranberry Crisp or Apple Pear Crisp.

-More Apple recipes!
+More Apple Recipe You’ll Love!

 It’s the most wonderful time of the year!
 Apple Season!
 If you love apple desserts as much as me you need to try a few of my favorites listed below.
 All of these apple recipes are delicious with some Homemade Whipped Cream, too!